18 Perfect Fourth of July Campsites in California

 redwood wilderness retreat experience

-You can swim in the crystal-clear river, explore historic trails, or stay in rustic lodge rooms with sweeping forest views.
+You can swim in the crystal-clear river, explore historic trails that wind through the forest, or stay in rustic lodge rooms with sweeping views if you prefer walls and a roof to a tent.

-For a budget-friendly option, book the $75/night cabin that sleeps four, perfect for celebrating Independence Day beneath ancient giants.
+For a budget-friendly option, book the $75/night cabin that sleeps four and gives you a base for celebrating Independence Day beneath ancient giants.

 Lakeside Celebration at Fallen Leaf Lake